 I was editing an article, here, about a small local village in Maine – Greenville Maine – when the thought occurred to me that among the many reasons I travel and the values I bring with me when I travel is a desire to support local economies.
+This is especially true during the time of the pandemic, when many travel and tourism related businesses have suffered substantial drops in visitors and income.

 I’d like to suggest that when given a choice between a local mom and pop convenience store or a big chain, a local “hole in the wall” diner or a familiar “brand” and all the other economic decisions you make that you choose to lean into – to tilt towards – allocating your travel money deliberately to the locals . . selling locally made goods.